SAM-controllers/EEPCount/lib/WL_EEPROM/Readme.md

 Readme.txt: Library explanation
+# Development note:
+This code originally started as a rewrite of the sparkfun external eeprom lib with a lower memory footprint which then spiraled out of control into a monstrous conglomeration of that rewrite plus a wear leveling scheme through address translation which included this counter code as part of the mix.
+The counting functionality with limited wear to eeprom is useful without the underlying (to be continued)

 ## Brief Operational Explanation ##
 This library splits the EEPROM chip's memory into multiple "blocks" which each have a header and a data portion.